 viscosity (cSt, stoke (same as cm2/s), ft2/s, m2/s).

-All viscosities are internally converted to kinematic viscosity in SI units (m2/s).
+All viscosities are internally converted by the pipe network analysis calculator to kinematic viscosity in SI units (m2/s).

 If necessary, the equation Kinematic viscosity = Dynamic viscosity/Mass density is

 C = Hazen Williams coefficient.
 Selectable as last item in drop-down menu